 There’s a trajectory here.
-A month ago, it is unlikely that Sunday Times journalist Mzilikazi wa Afrika would have been subjected to police abuse.
+Sunday Times journalist Mzilikazi wa Afrika would have been subjected to police abuse.
 That it happened last week was made possible by the climate of press bashing that has been created.

 There may not be a consciously choreographed link between the draconian Protection of Information Bill, the revival of the ANC Media Tribunal, and the shameful treatment of Wa Afrika.